 One imagines Pontoppidan as too skeptical a temperament to have cared much about accolades.
 He was now halfway through the last of his three great novel cycles, The Kingdom of the Dead, and his outlook on “the soul” had darkened considerably.
 A proximate cause was Europe’s catastrophic plunge into war.
 Yet in one respect, fortune stayed with him.
 It was felt in the Academy—never exactly insensible to the literary charms of Scandinavia—that the Nobel was now best bestowed on writers from the small, neutral countries of the north.
 Pontoppidan, increasingly austere, would have to share the prize with his more moralistic countryman, Karl Gjellerup.
 But the award was widely understood not as a split decision for two half qualified writers so much as a ticket brokered between extremes: “Gjellerup’s idealism and Pontoppidan’s talent,” in the brisk assessment of the Norwegian daily Verdens Gang.

-In fact, returning to Lucky Per now, on the eve of its republication, I’ve begun to suspect that what has held it back from wider renown is the very thing that guarantees its posterity:
+In fact, returning to Lucky Per now, on the eve of its republication, I’ve begun to suspect that what has held it back from wider renown is the very thing that guarantees its posterity: what Bloch calls its “contradiction,” Jameson its “cosmic neutrality,” and Pontoppidan himself its “double vision.”
+That is, the book elevates the tensions of its style, the wildness and the control, the passion and the doubt, to the level of a compositional principle, which in turn becomes a philosophical outlook on the most bracing paradoxes of life itself.

 This is easiest to see in Per’s family relationships.
 Pontoppidan’s model for storytelling was, he wrote to Andersen, “the unattainable pattern: There once was a man named John,” and Lucky Per’s opening gives us “a pastor named Johannes Sidenius” living among “the green hills of East Jutland.”
 Within a few sentences, the mists of folklore clear, and we see this pastor as he appears to his town’s gossipy citizens: the aloofness, the self-regard, the ascetic unconcern for the figure he cuts, the faintly ridiculous “dark blue glasses.”
-By the end of the chapter, when the pastor’s rebellious son Per leaves home on a boat “slowly steam[ing] out through the endless bends of the fjords,”
+By the end of the chapter, when the pastor’s rebellious son Per leaves home on a boat “slowly steam[ing] out through the endless bends of the fjords,” we’ll be ready to throw our sympathies in with our hero.